 How Tight Should Gradient Compression Garments Be?

-While a prescription is not required to purchase Gradient Compression garments.
+A prescription is not required to purchase gradient compression garments.
 If you are being referred by your health care provider for compression stockings, a prescription is always helpful to the fitter/provider to know the recommended compression level i.e. 15-20 mmHg, 20-30 mmHg, or 30-40 mmHg and the recommended length of the garment i.e. knee high, thigh high, or waist high.
 These compression levels for MEDICAL garments are like a prescribed medication for a medical condition.
-Be certain the brand you choose is FDA approved to be certain you are receiving the best medical Gradient Compression garment for your condition.
+Be certain the brand you choose is FDA approved to be certain you are receiving the best medical gradient compression garment for your condition.
 A prescription also saves you the sales tax and tells your fitter exactly what your physician wants you to wear.
 Your purchase may also quality for your HSA and HSA savings account.